 Nonalcoholic Steatohepatitis (NASH) is a chronic liver disease that affects approximately 10 percent of people living in developed countries and is considered one of the most common liver diseases worldwide.
 What makes the disease more deadly is that most people who are diagnosed with NASH don’t experience any symptoms.
 Over time, NASH could lead to cirrhosis or liver failure, at which point a liver transplant might be needed to restore function.

 Despite significant investment in research and drug development, there is no cure for NASH.
 Since the disease has multiple features – fatty liver, inflammation and scarring – some researchers believe a combination therapy might be effective.

 However, biopharmaceutical company, Durect Corporation, believes their single, small molecule agent, DUR-928, might be able to hit all the targets of NASH.
-On Wednesday, the company announced that the first patient has been enrolled in their new phase 1b trial evaluating multiple doses of DUR-928.
+At the end of March, the company announced that the first patient has been enrolled in their new phase 1b trial evaluating multiple doses of DUR-928.

 “DUR-928 has been shown to have an excellent safety profile to date,” said Dr. Brent Tetri, Professor of Internal Medicine at Saint Louis University, in a press release.
 “As an endogenous molecule with a novel mechanism of action, it will be intriguing to see what biological signals are generated in this multi-dose study.”